How to Start a Syndicate Marketing Group - Part 2

 - Mailshots have a 1- 2% for a response

 Apart from taking out a second mortgage to pay for an integrated marketing campaign, there are not many alternatives, except one; syndicate marketing.

-Syndicate marketing or joint-venture marketing is about pooling resources and customers so that everyone within the group can benefit from each other's previous hard work and make new sales.
-Another element is that the collaboration group can significantly reduce their marketing spend by being more focused.
+Syndicate marketing, or joint-venture marketing, is about pooling resources and customers so that everyone within the group can benefit from each other's previous hard work and make new sales.
+The collaboration group can also significantly reduce their marketing spend by being more focused.